 Mrs Janet Canetty-Clarke

-JANET CANETTY-CLARKE was educated in Folkestone, Kent, and won a scholarship to study at the Royal Academy of Music, London, where she obtained her B.Mus. degree before she was twenty-one.
+Janet Canetty-Clarke's life has been intertwined throughout with music, and she now passes on her love and understanding of the subject to her students at ICE and elsewhere.
+Educated in Folkestone, she won a scholarship to study at the Royal Academy of Music, London, and obtained her B.Mus. degree from London University before she was twenty-one.
 Musical engagements in Surrey led to a happy marriage, with a son and daughter, and to a move to Sussex where she soon became involved in the musical life of South-East England.
 Appointed Conductor and Musical Director of the Ditchling Choral Society (now called Sussex Chorus) for over thirty-seven years, together they performed most of the major choral works, with prestigious soloists and orchestras.
-A highlight was their performance of Benjamin Britten’s War Requiem with the Philharmonia Orchestra, Josephine Barstow soprano and Anthony Rolfe-Johnson tenor.
+A highlight was their performance of Benjamin Britten’s War Requiem with the Philharmonia Orchestra, Josephine Barstow soprano, Anthony Rolfe-Johnson tenor and Brian Rayner Cook baritone.

 Janet has been made Conductor Emeritus of the Choir, and joined them to celebrate their 90th season in July 2011 in the Dome, Brighton.